-At age 20 – 29 cancer related check-ups should be part of your yearly health exams.
-Cancers of the thyroid, mouth, skin, lymph nodes, testicles and ovaries can be caught in the earliest stages around this age bracket.
+At ages, 20 – 29 cancer-related check-ups should be part of your yearly health exams.
+Cancers of the thyroid, mouth, skin, lymph nodes, testicles, and ovaries can be caught in the earliest stages around this age bracket.
 For men and women naturally, the testing varies.

 It’s important to get tested for colon cancer.
-Especially if there is family history or genetic disorders associated with this particular cancer.
+Especially if there is a family history of genetic disorders associated with this particular cancer.

 Women should begin breast exams during this age bracket at least every 3 years.
 Don’t forget to perform periodic self-exams to check for any irregularities and contact a nurse or doctor right away if you feel something isn’t right.
 Cervical cancer tests can begin at this age bracket.
 While they say that no testing is needed before the age of 21 there are a few cases in which a younger woman was diagnosed with cervical cancer, so be aware.
 Pap tests should be done every 3 years, and normally an HPV test is not needed unless your Pap test is abnormal.
 Women also need to be on the lookout for colon cancer.
 Be sure to start getting tested around this age bracket.

 If you are in the 30 – 39 age bracket it is important to continue the testing listed in the previous age bracket.

 At ages 40 – 49 continued testing of the previous age brackets is important, however, there are a few differences.

 Men need to begin testing for prostate cancer around the age of 45.
 Men with a higher risk should consult a doctor even earlier, at age 40.

 Mammograms should now be done every year instead of every 3 years.
 Pap tests and HPV tests should be done every 5 years for cervical cancer.
 If you have had a hysterectomy, no testing is needed for cervical cancer.